 State laws require posting an accessibility policy in the footer of each site, employing universal usability, testing for usability, validating by W3C standards, using contrasting colors, functioning even without images, and other elements that align with Section 508.

 An owner, operator, agent, or employee of a place of public accommodation may not refuse, withhold from, or deny any person any accommodations, advantages, facilities, or privileges of the place of public accommodation because of the person’s disability.

 Digital accessibility standards are based on Mass.
 Gen. L. ch.
 151B, which prohibits discrimination against the handicapped in connection with housing and employment, and Ch.
 272 sections 98 and 98A, which prohibit discrimination in public accommodations against persons with disabilities.
 All of these statutes apply to all state agencies.
-These standards are also based on the World Wide Web Consortium’s (W3C) Web Content Accessibility Guidelines (WCAG) 1.0
+These standards are based on Sections 504 and 508 as well as the World Wide Web Consortium’s (W3C) Web Content Accessibility Guidelines (WCAG) 1.0

 All persons shall have the right to the full and equal accommodations, advantages, facilities and privileges of any place of public accommodation, resort, or amusement subject only to the conditions and limitations established by law and applicable to all persons.